Equal Opportunity Statement

 Data Analytics

 The Office for Institutional Equity maintains and regularly assesses data related to Duke’s employee populations, transactions, application process, and other activity.
 In addition, OIE tracks labor market demographics to help guide outreach and recruitment.
-While some of this information is used to produce our annual Affirmative Action Plans and for regular compliance reporting, our main goal is to transform demographic and transactional data into meaningful insights that drive Duke’s equity and diversity initiatives.
+While some of this information is used for regular compliance reporting, our main goal is to transform data into meaningful insights that drive Duke’s equity and diversity initiatives.
+Throughout the year, OIE works to develop and update metrics, monitor trends, and deliver reports and presentations that outline general, departmental, and Duke-related trends as well as best practices.

 Leadership Support